Join us in New York City to celebrate 50 years of Alcor preserving minds and saving lives.

 present the core activities to professionalize medical biostasis and

+scale the field.
 Dr. Robin Hanson – Hidden Motives Help Explain Why Cryonics Isn’t Popular

 usual pro-cryonics argument frames it as medicine, to be evaluated in